Key Takeaways

 To achieve true integration, retailers must deploy a synchronized ecosystem of platforms.
 This includes:

-- Enterprise Resource Planning (ERP): To manage core financial and operational data.
+- Enterprise Resource Planning (ERP): to manage core financial and operational data.

-- Order Management System (OMS): To orchestrate complex fulfillment routing.
+- Order Management System (OMS): to orchestrate complex fulfillment routing.

-- Product Information Management (PIM): To centralize product catalogs.
+- Product Information Management (PIM): to centralize product catalogs.

 Automation, analytics, AI, and personalization tools